ibm-cloud-docs/cloud-object-storage/libraries/python.md

 *Key Values*
 * `<bucket-name>` - name of the bucket in your Object Storage service instance that has Aspera enabled
-* `<path-to-local-directory>` - local directory to save the downloaded files.
+* `<absolute-path-to-directory>` - local directory to save the downloaded files.
 Must have leading and trailing `/` (i.e. `/Users/testuser/Downloads/`)
-* `<bucket-directory>` - name of the directory in the bucket to store the files.
+* `<object prefix>` - name of the directory in the bucket to store the files.
 Must not have a leading `/` (i.e. `todownload/`)

 ### Using Subscribers

-Subscribers allow you to monitor the progress of your operations by attaching custom callback methods.
+Subscribers provide observability into transfers by attaching custom callback methods.
 There are three available subscribers:

 * `CallbackOnQueued()`
 * `CallbackOnProgress()`